fennec-lang/fennec/docs/6-onemore.md

   - want to use for config files like go.mod
   - want to use to include input in the tests source code!
   - want similarity to JSON?
+  - can also use this for attribute syntax?

 - packages/modules/visibility
   - mostly copy Go